 Instead, we advocate for cooler heads to prevail.
 Also, to analyze the marketing channels and campaigns that are generating real returns on investment and double down on those.
 For example, if your social media marketing cannot measure a direct result in revenue, but your Google search ads or SEO strategy is responsible for driving significant traffic and revenue.
 It’s clear you should reduce and double down on your search advertising and SEO efforts.

 In times of reflection, we see what is truly essential to our business.

 That expensive signage you had made for your offices, that branded swag for employees, and those embossed business cards for trade shows, all rendered unnecessary by the pandemic.
-Understand how discretionary expenses like this can be suspended indefinitely until the financial health of your business stabilizes.

 It’s also important to reconsider your hiring and payroll.
 Can you utilize freelancers to avoid higher salaries and benefit programs dragging on your balance sheet?
 If you are a small business owner offering freelance services to larger enterprises, consider taking on the role of a micro-agency, sourcing other freelancers to contribute to your process and being diligent about time management.
 This will create a streamlined process that your clients will appreciate and reward with more business.

 Let’s not think of them as budget cuts, but as balance sheet optimizations.